bklogic/backlogic-project/docs/README.md

 - It provides developer the flexibility of retrieving relational data in any shape and persisting object of any complexity as the application needs.
 No more comprise on either object or data model; and
 - It provides developer a streamlined SQL-centric approach, where the focus of data access development is on SQL development, the cumbersome object-relational transformation is abstracted away, and the tedious data mapping is largely automated.

-In addition, it tends the need of serverless functions and microservice applications for light-weight data access layer and the problem of them with connection pooling, and provide a way to externalize data access logic and to pool database connections across applications at the same time.
+In addition, it tends the need of serverless functions and microservice applications for light-weight data access layer, solves the problem of them with connection pooling, and provide a way to externalize data access logic and to pool database connections across applications.

 ## Philosophy